Last updated: 21 September 2021

 1 November 2020 – All Indonesian National Parks are open for domestic and international visitors to cruise on yachts.

-1-25 January 2021 – Foreign visitors are prohibited from traveling to Indonesia unless they are in possession of a valid residence permit.
-Visa-free and visa-on-arrival entry for all foreign travelers remains suspended until further notice.
+20 September 2021 – Foreign visitors may enter Indonesia with a valid residence permit or electronic business visa.
+Visa-free and visa-on-arrival entry for foreign travelers remains suspended until further notice.
+A mandatory 8 day quarantine on arrival is still in effect.

 Say 'Ahoy!' to let us know how we can help